teamdeeson/codex/docs/working-at-deeson/writing-guide.md

 We write job titles in title case.

--   Managing Director
+-   Managing Director.

--   Senior Developer
+-   Senior Developer.

 We apply the following rules when writing numbers: